tannvdts/meditek_react_components/README.md

 Using:

-Sử dụng thêm props **name** trong trường hợp 1 hàm onChangeValue sử dụng cho nhiều form input tag
+Using props **name** in case reuse onChangeValue function for more tags

     class Test extends Component{
       constructor(props) {